Last updated 1 September 2020

 8. Promote a corporate culture that is based on ethical values and behaviours:

 The Board seeks to maintain the highest standards of integrity in the conduct of the Group’s operations.
 An open culture is encouraged within the Group, with communications to staff regarding the Group’s progress when appropriate.
+Culture is key to successfully implementing the Company’s strategy and achieving its objectives.
+Thus, the Board prioritises the establishment and maintenance of a culture of integrity, transparency and excellence.

 The Group is committed to providing a safe environment for its staff and all other parties for which the Group has a legal or moral responsibility.